 Made in Hull was of high quality, with most Quality Metrics scored at a minimum of 7 out of 10, and a most frequent score of 8 out of 10 across the CPT, Peer Assessors and audiences.

-Peer Assessors felt the weakest Quality Metrics were originality, challenge, risk, and excellence.
+Peer assessors felt the weakest quality metric was originality (it is ground breaking).
+This was framed by their own professional experience, with many having worked on large outdoor spectacles.
+There was, however, recognition that it was the first time such an event had happened in Hull.
+Hull 2017 Aim 1

 Generation of National Media Interest

 Made in Hull seemed to capture the imagination of the UK press, with total media coverage volume of 2,350 across print, online and broadcast.
 This represented a total readership of 3.2 million and Advertising Value Equivalent (AVE) of £4.5 billion.
 Coverage included: